Tatwi/RocketTux/README.md

 - Spacebar: Boost into the air.
 - Up Arrow: Gain altitude when collecting coins ("coin jump").
 Hover when in the air.
 - Down Arrow: Hover when in the air.
 Do NOT altitude when collecting coins (handy for collecting a row of coins).
 Duck when on the ground.
+- Music Controls: M for mute, Comma for quieter, Period for louder.

 ### License
 The RocketTux source code is released under the General Public License Version 3, 29 June 2007 and the RocketTux artwork is released under the Creative Commons License.
 See the [LICENSE](LICENSE) file for more information.